tsujan/Arqiver/README.md

 ## Overview

 Arqiver (by Pedram Pourang, a.k.a.
 Tsu Jan <tsujan2000@gmail.com>) is a simple Qt5 archive manager as a front-end for libarchive (bsdtar), gzip and 7z.

-It can extract, create and edit archives that are supported by those back-ends.
-With 7z archives, it also supports password protection.
+Arqiver can extract, create and edit archives that are supported by its back-ends.
+It can open archives by drag-and-drop.
+Its listed items can be viewed separately or dragged and dropped into appropriate applications.
+With 7z, it also supports password protection.

 Please see INSTALL for instructions on compilation, installation and translation!